aditya43/chess/README.md

 - Chessboard struct:
     ```go
     type ChessBoard struct {
-        cells    map[int]string // Numeric Position to Text Representation.
+        Cells    map[int]string // Numeric Position to Text Representation.
 For e.g. 10 -> B2
-        pieces   map[int]*Piece // Numeric Position --> Piece.
+        Pieces   map[int]*Piece // Numeric Position --> Piece.
 For printing purposes only
-        strCells map[string]int // Text Representation to Numeric Position of a cell
+        StrCells map[string]int // Text Representation to Numeric Position of a cell
     }
     ```
 - Piece struct:
     ```go
     type Piece struct {
-        name            string          // Name. e.g. king, queen, horse, pawn, rook, bishop
+        Kind   string // Kind of piece. e.g. king, queen, horse, pawn, rook, bishop
-        curPos          int             // Numeric position on board
+        CurPos int    // Numeric position on board
-        symbol          string          // e.g. ♚, ♛, ♜, ♝, ♞
+        Symbol string // e.g. ♚, ♛, ♜, ♝, ♞

         isHorse bool // Is current piece a Horse
         isPawn  bool // Is current piece a Pawn

         xAllow     bool // Is piece allowed to traverse in X direction
         yAllow     bool // Is piece allowed to traverse in Y direction
         crossAllow bool // Is piece allowed to traverse in diagonal direction

         maxX     int // Max number of cells a piece can traverse in X direction
         maxY     int // Max number of cells a piece can traverse in Y direction
         maxCross int // Max number of cells a piece can traverse in diagonal direction

-        availPos        map[int]bool    // Available move positions for a piece
+        AvailPos map[int]bool // Available move positions for a piece

         xBoundry        XBoundry        // Horizontal boundries
         yBoundry        YBoundry        // Vertical boundries
         diagonalBoundry DiagonalBoundry // Diagonal boundries